EquipableMC/SkBee-Continued/README.md

-# Continued Fork of SkBee
+# Continued Fork of SkBee (now called SkAssist)
 Why did I fork SkBee?
 Well you see, Shane has recently said he would stop working on SkBee for reasons, read his statement [here](https://github.com/ShaneBeee/SkBee/wiki/statement).
 I have decided I would continue development of SkBee as it is one of the most useful addons in Skript.
-All future updates will be on this repository until further notice.
+All future updates will be on this repository under a new name called "SkAssist".
 That being said, there will be a different Spigot link, bstats, and SkUnity Forums link.

-# SkBee
+# SkAssist

-**SkBee** is a [**Skript**](https://github.com/SkriptLang/Skript) addon that aims to add more useful elements to Skript.
+**SkAssist** is a [**Skript**](https://github.com/SkriptLang/Skript) addon that aims to add more useful elements to Skript.

 ## Elements
 This is only a small list of the many things included